Skip to Content

 Serving Suggestions

-It is a well-known fact that goulash tastes better the next day.
-If you enjoy this meal on night one, wait until you dig into the leftovers!
+• Refrigerate: It is well-known that goulash tastes better the next day.
+If you enjoy the meal on night one, wait until you dig into the leftovers!
+Store the leftover beef in an airtight container for 3-4 days.

-• Freeze – I suggest freezing the beef and gravy separately and preparing fresh noodles when you’re ready to serve.
-First, let the stew cool, then transfer it to a freezer-safe container or bag.
-Rindsgulasch freezes for three months.
+• Freeze: I recommend freezing the beef and gravy separately and preparing fresh noodles when you are ready to serve.
+Let the meat cool completely and transfer it to a freezer-safe container or bag.
+Rindsgulasch freezes for 2-3 months.

 More Beef Recipes: